 TGax Editor: Editing instructions preceded by “TGax Editor” are instructions to the TGax editor to modify existing material in the TGax draft.
 As a result of adopting the changes, the TGax editor will execute the instructions rather than copy them to the TGax Draft.

-PARS I (SS Allocation Table)
+PARS I (AC Preference Level)